-When the COVID-19 pandemic seemed to bring the world to a halt, the plans you had made for marketing your business probably flew out the window.
+When the COVID-19 pandemic seemed to bring the world to a halt, the marketing plans you had made for your business probably flew out the window.
 During the time of social distancing, we’ve seen businesses forced to close their doors or find new ways to continue serving their customers.
 The ways they marketed before didn’t necessarily fit in this new reality, and learning to pivot your marketing plans has become an essential part of the life of businesses and organizations around the globe.

 But How Do You Market When Things Are So Different?

 That’s a great question and there are multiple pieces to the answer.
-First, it’s important to remember that you still need a plan.
+First, it’s important to remember that you still need a marketing plan.
 Having a plan in place means you are creating messages and sending out information with intention, rather than approaching your marketing from a reactionary state and shooting from the hip, hoping for the best.

-Remember, there are really two primary goals to marketing: to convert your audience and to grow it.
+Also, remember there are really two primary goals to marketing: to convert your audience and to grow it.
 When you can’t focus on conversion, turn your efforts to focus on growth.
 This starts with understanding your target audiences.

 The first step we like to recommend when it comes to understanding your audience is to create audience profiles.
 This exercise offers a quick look at the types of people you’re hoping to connect with and a bit who they are and how they think.
 Having this information on hand will be extremely helpful as you craft your marketing plans.

 When creating an audience profile, you’ll want to take a look at demographic factors like age, ethnicity, location, education, income, and occupation to name a few, as well as psychographic factors like what activities they enjoy, their personal and cultural values, interests, opinions, lifestyle, and social class, attitudes, behaviors, interests, and lifestyle and daily habits.